 You just invested in a mobile rewards and fan engagement platform with the intent of increasing student and fan engagement.
-Your next step is to figure out how to get your fans to download and use your application.
-An attempt to market the app to your fans is usually made by using traditional marketing methods such as radio, TV, and print marketing.
+Your next step is to figure out how to get your fans to download and use your platform.
+An attempt to market the platform to your fans is usually made by using traditional marketing methods such as radio, TV, and print marketing.
 While these methods are tried and true, they only reach a fraction of your audience.

 We have a few more innovative and digital ways that we know will reach your entire fan base and motivate students and fans to download and use your platform.
 We examined our database of hundreds of schools and thousands of fans to see how they have been able to garner new users and we discovered many creative ways to increase fan adoption of their rewards platforms.